 Check out this website for more information - http://www.foamfacts.com/

 Muggswigz strives to be a great local business citizen.
 We recognize there are many causes worthy of support, but by focusing our resources in a few areas we feel our impact is greater.
-Since 2003, the majority of Muggswigz giving has been directed toward local elementary and high school education, specifically in the natural sciences.
+Since 2003, we have geared the majority of Muggswigz giving toward local elementary and high school education, specifically in the natural sciences.

 Previous donation recipients include: